nickmuse/legion/rulebook.md

 Too many players in the huddle (6 or more players) will result in a 2 yard penalty.

-Any amount of player may be called into motion before the snap.
+Any amount of players may be called into motion before the snap.

 Only one player may still be in motion at the snap.